 Through an experience with the Encuentro Matrimonial Catolico, a Catholic marriage guidance group, they learned to” communicate, to forgive, but above all to understand God’s plan for us as a married couple and as a family.
 And we continue to fight for our relationship, but now with more awareness, in accordance with God’s plan.”

 Rubio de Galindo concluded that the pastoral care of the family in the third millennium requires “pastors impassioned by God’s plan,” who accompany and form families so that they may discover and experience “their identity and mission”.

-Meshack Jabulani and Buysile Patronella Nkosi of South Africa, gave their testimony on Oct.
-6. Married for 35 years and with five children and eight grandchildren, one of their sons-in-law and their daughter-in-law intend to convert to Catholicism.
+Meshack Jabulani and Buysile Patronella Nkosi of South Africa gave their testimony on Oct.
+6. Married for 35 years, with five children and eight grandchildren, one of their sons-in-law and their daughter-in-law intend to convert to Catholicism.

 They agreed with the Holy Father, that the words “pardon me, thank you and may I please” are indispensable in order to “live in peace and harmony in our family.”

 “It is important to remember to say, ‘I love you’ to each other and to the children,” they said.
 “Pope Benedict XVI, in his encyclical Caritas in Veritate, emphasizes the importance of love as the principle of life in society, the place where a person learns the common good, since the family is the first place where a new person learns to love, to forgive, experiences forgiveness and learns to share.”

 They told the delegates that, in the face of a “throwaway culture,” they see their calling as one of encouragement, to help young people “enter into the journey of holy matrimony looking at Christ as their new hope.”
 They said they “continue to pass on our faith, all the Christian values and the culture of ubuntu — humaneness.”
 This, they said, “brings joy and fulfillment and has made our lives richer and fuller through the grace of God.”